hernandoabella/design-patterns/README.md

 Design patterns are proven and robust solutions for addressing common problems in software design and other contexts related to interaction and interfaces.
 These techniques provide structured and effective approaches to solving recurring challenges, promoting efficiency, reusability, and clarity in software development.

-A design pattern is considered a mature and consolidated solution for a specific design problem.
-To earn the recognition of being a pattern, it must exhibit certain key characteristics.
-Firstly, it must have demonstrated its effectiveness in solving similar problems in previous situations.
-Additionally, a pattern should be highly reusable, meaning it is applicable in various contexts and design challenges.
+Design patterns play a crucial role in enhancing software quality, maintainability, and scalability.
+By adopting design patterns, developers can leverage best practices and established solutions to tackle complex problems effectively.
+These patterns encapsulate decades of collective wisdom and experience, offering reliable strategies for building robust, flexible, and maintainable software systems.

 ## Types of Design Patterns

 There are three main categories of design patterns, each focusing on a particular dimension of software design:

+### Creational Patterns
-- **Creational Patterns:** These patterns center around how class instances and objects are created.
+These patterns center around how class instances and objects are created.
 They offer flexible solutions for object creation in various scenarios.
   - **Abstract factory**: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 This pattern is useful when a system needs to be independent of how its objects are created.
   - **Builder:** Separates the construction of a complex object from its representation, allowing the same construction process to create different representations.
 It is helpful when an object needs to be constructed step-by-step or when there are many possible configurations of an object.
   - **Factory Method:** Defines an interface for creating an object but allows subclasses to alter the type of objects that will be created.
 This pattern is used when a class cannot anticipate the class of objects it must create.
   - **Prototype:** Specifies the kind of objects to create using a prototypical instance, and creates new objects by copying this prototype.
 This is useful for creating objects that are copies of a template object, especially when the object creation is costly.
   - **Singleton:** Ensures that a class has only one instance and provides a global point of access to that instance.
 It is commonly used in scenarios where exactly one object is needed to coordinate actions across the system
+### Structural Patterns:
-- **Structural Patterns:** Structural patterns deal with the composition of classes and objects to form larger structures.
+Structural patterns deal with the composition of classes and objects to form larger structures.
 They facilitate the creation of efficient and flexible relationships between parts of the system.
   - **Adapter (composition):** Allows objects with incompatible interfaces to collaborate by wrapping the interface of one object with another compatible interface.
 It uses composition to achieve this, meaning it contains an instance of the class it adapts
   - **Adapter (inheritance):** Similar to the composition adapter, but it uses inheritance to adapt one interface to another.
 It involves creating a subclass that inherits the interface of one class and implements the interface of another class.
   - **Bridge:** Decouples an abstraction from its implementation so that the two can vary independently.
 It involves having separate class hierarchies for abstraction and implementation, allowing changes in one hierarchy to not affect the other.